chai2010/cc-mini-test/README.md

 		// do some clear work
 	}

-The init funcs run before the tests, the exit funcs rub after the tests.
+The init funcs run before the tests, the exit funcs run after the tests.

 ## Usage